Religion and Cremation

 For instance, in the Old Testament, Deuteronomy 34:6 implies that God chose burial for Moses after he died.
 Other passages discuss how God will raise up the bodies of those decomposed.
 For many Christians, the question is then, “How can God raise up a body if the body doesn’t exist due to cremation?”

 While the Bible does not specifically forbid cremation, many Christian believers view the idea of cremation as a matter of the conscience and an individual’s choice.
 The increasing popularity would suggest that more Christians are embracing the practice of cremation.

 Based on the Church’s belief in the resurrection of Jesus Christ, the Catholic faith holds that there is an eternal future for the body and soul.
 Should a person be cremated, Catholics believe the cremated remains are to be regarded, and given the same treatment, as that of the deceased in a casket.
-If the deceased is to be cremated, certain observances must be followed to hold the funeral Mass.
+If the deceased is to be cremated, certain observances must be followed in order to hold the funeral Mass.
 The church strongly urges that the full body of the deceased be present during the funeral rites, and cremated only after the rites are completed.

 Generally speaking, although there may be an indicated preference for burial in some of the more conservative denominations, Protestant churches as a whole are neutral toward cremation, and neither condemn nor commend it for members of the Protestant tradition.

 If a person is cremated, the remains may be kept by the family, enshrined in a columbarium or urn garden, or scattered at sea.